keift/peakdb/README.md

 ## About

-Fast and advanced, document based and key-value based NoSQL database that able to work as it is installed.
+Fast and advanced, document-based and key-value-based NoSQL database.

 ## Features

   * NoSQL database
   * Can be run as it is installed
-  * Can be used document based and key-value based
+  * Can be used document-based and key-value-based
   * Customizable settings for collections
   * No need to use schema
   * Quick data reading and writing